TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 * Why do I *want* a job in web development?
 * What kind of career path do I want to have?
+* Do I want to work in a developer-led organization (vs sales- or business-led)?
+* Do I prefer working in a team environment or remotely?
+* Do I like working long hours / weekends or 9-6?
-* What are the
+* Is the work more important than the people?
+* Do I have to care about the product I'm building?
+* Do I have to care about the technologies I'm using?
+* Do I prefer an "easy" work environment or one where I'm constantly pushed?
+* Do I want "creature comfort" incentives like free food and beer at the office?
+* Do I have to enjoy my work or can I power through a crappy job?

 ### Prioritizing Needs and Wants

 You should have at least an informal list of the things that matter to you.
 Now ruthlessly rank them.
 What are your non-negotiables and what are your nice-to-haves?
 Every company and opportunity will fall somewhere on the spectrum defined by those questions and they are the criteria you will later use to evaluate them.
-This will help you stay focused when approaching opportunities and not spread yourself too thin chasing things that you wouldn't really choose anyway.
+This will help you stay focused when considering opportunities and not spread yourself too thin chasing things that you wouldn't really choose anyway.

 Make sure you know every one of your "must-haves" and your top 5 priorities for "nice-to-haves" in a job.